Alvin76/Minesweeper-OOD-class/README.md

   initializes the game -- Johnathan Stadtmueller

 counter / score
-  fines the numbers for the mines
+  fines the numbers for the mines -- Johnathan Stadtmueller

 input function
   use type in values